Entervio/entervio/README.md

 **The Ultimate AI Career Copilot**
 *Master your interview skills, build the perfect resume, and land your dream job.*

 Entervio is a comprehensive, full-stack platform designed to give candidates an unfair advantage.
-It combines **real-time voice AI** for mock interviews, **Typst-powered** resume generation, and integrated job search tools into a single, modern interface.
+It combines **real-time voice AI** for mock interviews, **Typst-powered** resume generation, cover letter generation, and integrated job search tools into a single, modern interface.

 ![Entervio Dashboard](assets/screenshots/profile.png)